Previous dayMarch 17, 2026Next day

 12.6 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.3 earthquake 86 km SW of Nikolski, Alaska with origin time 20:22 UTC on March 17, 2026.
-Coming 19 hours after a magnitude 3.0 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-The hypocenter lay at 12.6 km, placing this in the shallow crustal category.
+On March 17, 2026, worldwide seismic activity registered a magnitude 2.3 earthquake 86 km SW of Nikolski, Alaska at 20:22 UTC.
+It arrived roughly 19 hours after a larger magnitude 3.0 mainshock in the same 20 km area, placing it within the typical aftershock window.
+At a depth of 12.6 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 52.433°, -169.832°.
+The epicenter is at 52.433°, -169.832°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-17